 Seven Strategies for Conducting Services Virtually

-Across the country, health and social service providers have had to find news way to support children and families in the face of COVID-19.
-Home visiting services, pediatric well-child visits, prenatal care and mental health appointments have largely had to transition from in-person appointments to visits virtually—either via phone or video.
+Across the country, health and social service providers have had to find new ways to support children and families in the face of COVID-19.
+Home visiting services, pediatric well-child visits, prenatal care, and mental health appointments have largely had to transition from in-person appointments to visits virtually—either via phone or video.
 At the same time, COVID-19 has worsened and added to stressors that make these services even more necessary, namely increased anxiety, collective fear and grief, isolation, and financial hardship, and worse, COVID-19’s impact on those living with chronic conditions.

 By learning how to conduct a successful virtual visit, health and social service providers can help ensure children and families receive the support they need during and after this pandemic.